otrv4/otrv4/otrv4.md

 1. User's Cramer-Shoup long term public key.
 2. Versions: a string corresponding to the user's supported OTR versions.
+   A user profile can advertise multiple OTR versions.
 The format is described under the section ["Establishing Versions"](#establishing-versions) below.
-If the user allows versions 3 and 4, versions are "34" (2 bytes).
 3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds)
 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its